odigos-io/go-rtml/README.md

 }
 ```

-If the ready memory is less then the limit, then for sure the resident set memory is also below the limit and limit is not reached.

-This check alone is sufficient to capture most applications in normal unloaded state and provide a cheap and fast return path almost always.
+The total resident set is less then mapped ready, meaning that if go runtime hasn't mapped this amount of memory, it's still below the limit and eveything is fine.
+This check is expected to quickly terminate the check in most cases under normal conditions when memory is not under pressure.

 ### HeapFree

-When go runtime needs to allocate new kernel memory for it's heap, or when memory is no longer used and can be freed, it calls the operating system api to do so.
-This call is using a syscall and considered expensive.
+When go runtime needs to allocate new kernel memory for it's heap, or when memory is no longer used and can be freed, it calls the operating system api (syscalls) to do so which is considered expensive.

-After grabage collection, when the runtime is left with unused memory, it will mark it as "free" and will not imidiatly return it to the operating system. "free" memory is still counted as "Ready" in the runtime, and considered part of the resident set memory for the container memory limit.

-This memory can be reused for new allocations, but is counted in the HeapReady count, thus we will ignore it for the computation, just like the go garbage collector does when it calculates the heap goal.
+To avoid calling syscalls too often, go runtime will "recycle" big chunks of empty memory after garbage collection, keeping it in "ready" state for future allocations, while it is still counted towards the kernel "resident set" hard memory limit.

+The amount of such memory is called "HeapFree" in the go runtime.
+It is increased after garbage collection (during the sweep phase) and decreased when new allocations are made or when unused memory is "returned" back to the operating system after some time (scavenged in go runtime terms).

+Since it can safely accumadate this amount of future allocations which are already "charged" for, we deduct it from the mapped ready count and compare this to the GOMEMLIMIT.

 ```
 if (MappedReady - HeapFree) < GOMEMLIMIT {